Cryptocurrency may turn the financial fortune for good in Africa

-Africa still remains one of the regions where the major chunk of the population doesn’t own bank accounts.
+Africa remains one of the regions where the significant chunk of the population doesn’t own bank accounts.
 Banking system stays to be in deplorable condition.
 People in Africa believes more in cash or barter system for the local payments, which can drastically pull-down any economy.
-So, some methodology needs to be devised in order to address such a grave concern.
+So, some methodology needs to be devised to address such a grave concern.

-As per World Bank’s report, nearly 2 billion people don’t own a bank account which paralyzes them for making any kind of online transactions.
-According to another report by Bill and Melinda Gates Foundation, in developing countries, only 41 percent of people hold a bank account, leaving behind 60 percent of the population in dark.
-And if we talk about the people living in extreme poverty, the number drops to 20 percent, which certainly calls for some much-needed attention.
+As per World Bank’s report, nearly 2 billion people don’t own a bank account which paralyzes them for making any online transactions.
+According to another report by Bill and Melinda Gates Foundation, in developing countries, only 41 percent of people hold a bank account, leaving behind 60 percent of the population in dark; and if we talk about the people living in extreme poverty, the number drops to 20 percent, which indeed calls for some much-needed attention.

 Many factors roll the possibility of cryptocurrencies success chances in Africa.
 The notion of Cryptocurrency can very well come into play here.
 In Africa, almost 40 percent of adults are active through mobile banking and payment systems which indicates that technology is not a barrier.